Police (Detention and Bail) Act 2011: Legislative passage

+Provisions

-The Act had retrospective effect, a decision supported by Liberty.
+The act had retrospective effect, a decision supported by Liberty.
 In debate in the House of Commons, this was supported by all sides, on the grounds that the mistaken interpretation was the one intended by Parliament and relied on by police for the last 25 years; allowing the correct interpretation to stand would jeopardize tens of thousands of ongoing investigations and a vast number of historic convictions.